chemtrails/filetools/README.md

-Handles boilerplate for file opening, json lines, csv rows etc. in one class
+Handles boilerplate for file opening, json lines, csv rows etc. with the same methods for different file formats

 init parameters
 ```